VisuLogic-Benchmark/VisuLogic-Eval/README.md

 # VisuLogic: A Benchmark for Evaluating Visual Reasoning in Multi-modal Large Language Models

-**A Chanllenging Visual-centric Benchmark for Evaluating Multimodal Reasoning in MLLMs!**
+**A Challenging Visual-centric Benchmark for Evaluating Multimodal Reasoning in MLLMs!**

 Paper, training datasets, training codes and model checkpoints are coming!